iwr-wasteless/iwr/README.md

 [this petition](
 https://secure.avaaz.org/en/community_petitions/Local_councils_Incentivize_waste_reduction_by_weighing_general_waste_and_charging_for_the_weight/),
 and trial it with a local council.
+The above sentence gives the general gist of this proposal, so it is not really necessary to read the rest of it, that just adds more improvements, information, and considerations of some concerns.
+Given the scheme has already been successful in Sweden, it should be fairly easy to see the value of the proposal and sign the petition.
+The details below are more intended for councils and those who may be involved with implementing the scheme.
 If you encounter jargon which you are not familiar with, feel free to just skip over it.